A proper grassroots NHS campaign. Not affiliated to any of the political parties.

 Make a #JUSTICE4NHS event happen in your area

-This legal challenge is not an isolated academic case that we are fighting in the courts.
-The contract we are challenging will affect everyone in their local areas - as Clinical Commissioning Groups, Sustainability & Transformation Boards, local councils (even those supposedly led by Labour) all push forward the NHS England's hollow propaganda of 'innovation and integration'.
+This legal challenge is no longer just a technical case.
+The contract we are challenging will affect everyone in their local areas - as Clinical Commissioning Groups, Sustainability & Transformation Boards, local councils (even those non-Tory councils) all push forward the NHS England's hollow propaganda of 'innovation and integration'.
 Giving CUTS noble sounding names makes them even more despicable.

-Your group might organisae a coffee morning, a meeting in a pub, a stand in the centre of town
+Your group might organise a coffee morning, a meeting in a pub, a stand in the centre of town

 - take a good photograph for social media

-- write a letter to the local paper explaining why you and friends/fellow campaigners are gathering.
+- write a letter to the local paper explaining why you as campaigners are gathering

 - organise a public meeting